-In addition to cleaning the actual glass you will need to clean the window frame and the area around the window.
-You may need a different cleaner that is paint safe in order to get the dirt off the window frame without damaging the paint around the window.
+In addition to cleaning the actual glass, you will need to clean the window frame and the area around the window.
+You may need a different cleaner that is painted safe to get the dirt off the window frame without damaging the paint around the window.

 If you have a house that is higher than one story cleaning windows can be very dangerous.
 Residential ladders are often not sturdy enough or tall enough to reach second story windows or skylights.
 Thousands of homeowners every year end up in the hospital because they tried to clean exterior windows without the right equipment.